howardliam/muon-engine/README.md

 - Bindless textures
 - Dynamic rendering
 - Custom render graph

-> [!WARNING]
-> This is very early in development and probably impractical to use in its current state.

 ## Usage
 Add as a git submodule and link to the required libraries.